- A husband.

-Who am I?
+Who am I (longer version)?

 We are frugal by nature and try hard to find the balance between having too much and too little.
 You could say we take elements from both frugality and being semi-minimalists, but we wouldn’t say we are purists.